-The treasury strategy aligns with the Council Plan by contributing to "an efficient Council that maximises resources and provides value for money as referred to under the objective of "A Council for the Future".
+The treasury strategy aligns with the Council Plan by contributing to "maximising financial flexibilities to help support delivery of priorities" and "Maximising value from the use of our assets" as referred to under the priority of "A Sustainable Council".
 The Council Plan can be found on the Council's website at: www.north-ayrshire.gov.uk.